 Are you good at applying this to your own life?

 I work at it, but sometimes I need to step back.
 I took up speech and debate in junior high and continued in high school where I did well bringing home state and national titles as well as some much needed scholarship money.
 It only made sense to share my passion for public speaking with my three sons in hopes that they would love it too.
 In fact, my oldest son brought home two state titles and my youngest teen has a national championship under his belt.

 When my oldest son went to high school, I kept asking if he had signed up for speech and debate.
 He kept having excuse after excuse, week after week.
-One day he finally said, ‘Dad, I don’t want to do that.
-I don’t want to be you when you were in high school.
-I really love theater.
+One day he finally said, “Dad, I don’t want to do that.
+I’m not interested in being you when you were in high school.
+I really love theater.”
 I had tried to push him into something that didn’t interest him because I didn’t want him to miss the opportunity.
 When to jump in and jump out—that is the art of parenting.

 What sparked your passion for science?